 The Fishing Pier

 The fishing pier is quite the attraction for locals and for overnight visitors that visit the park from near and far.
-Surf fishing from the beach is also permitted but can also be called off if the beach becomes crowded.
+Surf fishing from the beach is also permitted but only when there are no lifeguards present.
 Licenses are required for surf fishing (see DNR requirements) but are not needed for fishing from the pier.
 Some of the more common fish that are caught and sought here include king mackerel, bluefish, flounder, Spanish mackerel, drum, whiting, spot and sea trout.
 You can look below to see when each of these and other fish are typically found near shore along the Grand Strand.

 - 16 and older - $5